codehsbooks/introcs/Basic-Data-Structures/intro-to-sets.md

 ##### Searching the set

-Now sets are great and all, however they wouldn't be very useful if there was no way to check if an element is contained in a set.
+Now sets are great and all, however they wouldn't be useful if there was no way to check if an element is contained in a set.
 Luckily, we can use the contains() function to check to see if a set contains an element.
 For example, if we wanted to search through dogs to see if "Poodle" was contained in the set, we can use the code below :
 ```
 dogs.contains("Poodle");
 ```